rjnadwod/CSCE3513/RegisterApp-NodeJS/README.md

  # Basic description
 Browser based register application that interacts with a PostgreSQL database.
-Implemented in NodeJS with typescript, express, and the sequelize ORM.
+Implemented in NodeJS with typescript, restify, and the sequelize ORM.
 Edited in Visual Studio Code.

 If a "PORT" environment variable has not been defined then the application currently defaults to port 15100 (see ./src/app.ts).